jmunixusers/presentations/containers/index.md

 - Multiple implementations have lead to the Linux Foundation launching the Open Container Initiative
 - Packaging and description of containers are now standardized
 - `docker` and `podman` among other friends like runC, CRI-O, or containerd
+- `podman` is designed as a rough superset of `docker`, and some people successfully alias them
 - Docker has a somewhat uncertain financial future, but `docker` is an Apache licensed project
 - Companies got a surprise bill for Docker Desktop last year